envris/digital-trade-handbook/teams/product-manager.md

 * delivering new features
 * making improvements to existing features
 * fixing bugs and issues
-* addressing technical debt
+* addressing technical debt.

 ## Accepting stories when they're done

 The product manager plays an important role at the end of the process, by 'accepting' user stories as they are completed by the team.

 ::: info
-The requirements for a story, called the _acceptance criteria_, should be defined before the work begins.
+The requirements for a story, called the 'acceptance criteria', should be defined before the work begins.
 :::

 Accepting a user story means checking that the work has been completed to an acceptable level of quality.